Vatshank/vatshank.github.io/_posts/2023-10-31-flash-attention.md

 <!-- TODO: do two versions of pseudocode, with and without the overflow correction.
 Put the latter in appendix since it will be a little messy -->

-Here we go{%sidenote "loop" "The order of inner and outer loops here is reversed from that of the algorithm in the [paper](https://arxiv.org/abs/2205.14135).
+Here we go{% sidenote "loop" "The order of inner and outer loops here is reversed from that of the algorithm in the [paper](https://arxiv.org/abs/2205.14135).
 What we have here is similar to [FlashAttention-2](https://arxiv.org/abs/2307.08691) and was originally implemented in the [Triton kernel](https://github.com/Dao-AILab/flash-attention/blob/main/flash_attn/flash_attn_triton_og.py).
 This lends itself to easy parallelization of the outer loop over the $Q_{B_i}$s." %} --

 ```python
 def flash_attn(Q, K, V, B):